hovabg/geo-rest-tutorial/README.md

 Other available geographic field types:

+- PointField: Represents a point feature, such as a hospital.
 - LineStringField: Represents a linear feature, such as a road or river.
 - PolygonField: Represents a polygonal area, such as a country or a building footprint.
 - MultiPointField: Represents multiple points in a single geometry.